kisinga/Dukahub/GAPS.md

 Before handing off to customer, verify:

 - [ ] Channel exists and is active
-- [ ] Stock location created and assigned to channel
+- [ ] Stock location created and assigned to channel (first location will be used for orders)
-- [ ] `defaultStockLocationId` custom field populated in channel
 - [ ] Payment methods (Cash + M-Pesa) created and assigned to channel
 - [ ] Admin role created with all required permissions
 - [ ] Admin user created and assigned to role